NeoxPrivate/NeoxPrivate/README.md

 </p>

 <h1 align="center">Hi, I'm <a href="https://www.devonmustard.xyz">Neox</a>!</h1>
-<h1 align="center">I am a huge retard ty good share.
-Yes you are probably here for a val spoofer.
+<h1 align="center">Yes you are probably here for a val spoofer.
 Why is there so many on my github?
 Well paying for valorant spoofers is a huge scam so I dont know why anyone does it to be honest</h1>

 <p align="center">
   <a href="https://github.com/NeoxPrivate"><img src="https://github-readme-stats.vercel.app/api?username=NeoxPrivate&hide_border=true&show_icons=true" alt="NeoxPrivate's github stats"></a>